Buying Property in the Yucatan Peninsula

 A notario is an attorney that specializes in real property law and is specifically licensed by the state to legally transfer real estate from one party to another.
 The number of notario licenses is limited by the state.
 An attorney whom wishes to become a notario must first attend classes and then pass a board.
 It is a demanding process and many do not make the cut.

 For those few attorneys that do pass the test and are eligible to become a practicing notario, they enter a waiting list for the next available notario license from the state.
 The wait is usually many years.
-Frequently, a law firm will have one or two of the junior partners who have completed the notario board exam and can become the notario for the firm .
+Frequently, a law firm will have several junior partners who have completed the notario board exam and can become the notario for the firm.
 A notario license is extremely valuable and dearly guarded by the firms that have them.

-The notario is ultimately responsible to ensure that a clean, merchantable title is passed from the Seller to the Buyer, that the property taxes, transfer fees/taxes and any capital gains taxes are paid at or prior to closing.
+The notario is ultimately responsible to ensure that a clean and merchantable title is passed from the Seller to the Buyer and that the property taxes, transfer fees/taxes and any capital gains taxes are paid at or prior to closing.
 They are also responsible to properly record the transaction in their personal books and with the office of the Catastro (office of property titles).
-Should a notario fail to discharge their responsibilities in an honest, fair and complete manner, they could lose their notario license.
+Should a notario fail to discharge their responsibilities in an honest, fair, complete and competent manner, they can be held liable and could lose their notario license.

-Choosing a notario is usually not difficult and your real estate agent will be able to suggest a good notario that is versed in transferring titles to foreign Buyers.
-You may also choose to work with an attorney who is not actually a notario but is connected to a notario.
-Frequently, these attorneys have passed their board to become a notario and are awaiting their turn.
-In the meantime, they are skilled at checking titles, ordering fideicomisos and setting up corporations.
+Choosing a notario is usually not difficult and your real estate agent will be able to suggest a good notario that is versed in transferring titles to Foreign Buyers.
+You may also choose to work with an attorney who is not a notario but is associated with one.
+Frequently, these attorneys have passed their board to become a notario and are waiting their turn for a license.
+In the meantime, they are skilled at preforming the due diligence required to transfer the property.